rackerlabs/technical-blog/content/blog/2020-02-28-announcing-the-launch-of-the-rackspace-dbaas-service-block/index.md

 metaDescription: "Rackspace is launching production-tested datastores in ObjectRocket, a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform."
 ogTitle: "Announcing the launch of the ObjectRocket DBaaS Service Block"
 ogDescription: "Rackspace is launching production-tested datastores in ObjectRocket, a simple-to-use and dependable cloud Database-as-a-Service (DBaaS) platform."
+slug: "announcing the launch of the rackspace dbaas service block"
 ---

 Rackspace is launching production-tested datastores in ObjectRocket, a